eepp/ctf-testsuite/doc/ctf-data-validation-format.md

   1. The test author writes:
      * a metadata file;
-     * a binary CTF stream file; and
+     * one or more CTF binary stream files; and
-     * a validation file containing the expected values of this stream (an array of packet objects; see below).
+     * a validation file containing the expected values of this trace (an array of packet info and event objects; see below).
-  2. The CTF reader under test is called to read this binary stream file with the appropriate arguments to output the format described here.
+  2. The CTF reader under test is called to read those binary stream files, with the appropriate arguments to output the format specified here.
   3. The CTF reader output is compared to the validation file written by the test author, and warnings/errors are reported if there's any.